S. Azmat Hassan: Role in the Lawyers' Movement

 In 2008, Hassan and 25 other former ambassadors were co-signatories to a letter to the newly formed federal government that demanded the immediate restoration of deposed judges.
 They regretted the delay in abiding by the Murree Declaration and said there was no need to link restoration of the judges with constitutional amendments to reform the judiciary.

 Other affiliations

 Hassan has been associated with various organisations, think-tanks, etc. He is Senior Adviser, Board of Sponsors, Center For War / Peace Studies.
 He is also associated with the Global Peace Foundation and serves on the boards of organisations including the New Jersey Division of the UNA-USA, and the Center for UN Reform Education.

 Publications and presentations

 Hassan had been invited speaker at various fora in the United States, Germany, Malaysia, and Pakistan.
 He is also a frequent commentator on international affairs for television and radio.
 Hassan also writes widely on foreign affairs for the press.
-His articles and perspectives have appeared in the Daily Record (New Jersey), the Star-Ledger (New Jersey) and Dawn (Pakistan), The Daily Journalist, The Huffington Post.
+His articles and perspectives have appeared in the Daily Record (New Jersey), the Star-Ledger (New Jersey) and Dawn (Pakistan), The Daily Journalist, and The Huffington Post.
 Among his publications and presentations are: